 … that’s right, less stress and more accomplished.
 Sounds like a dream come true, right!

-And that’s exactly what I’m going to teach you how to do in this post using an incredible little tool called the “Master To-Do List”.
+And that’s exactly what I’m going to teach you how to do in this post using an incredible little tool called a “Master To-Do List”.

 What is a master to-do list?